 RSPB Loch Lomond is close to site and can be contacted for activities.
 Go visit the Nature hub and find out more about the birds in the local area – group bookings and information on the site can be found here.

 The site is 10 minutes by car from the lochside town of Balloch so why not visit Loch Lomond Shores?
-The centre offers outdoor and indoor activities including canoeing, pedalos, the Birds of Prey Centre, Segways, high ropes course.
+The centre offers outdoor and indoor activities including canoeing, pedalos, the Birds of Prey Centre, Segways, high ropes course and lots more.
 Find out more or book your activities here.